Drue Smith: Awards

 In a 1984 joint resolution, the General Assembly named Drue Smith their 133rd member.
 She did not have a vote or per diem but formed close working relationships with many prominent lawmakers for more than 30 years.
 In 1985, the assembly also named Drue Smith their reporter laureate.

 In 1989, Whit Adamson, executive director, Tennessee Association of Broadcasters, presented Drue Smith with a lifetime membership to mark her outstanding lifetime service to the broadcasting industry.

 Drue Smith was inducted into the Tennessee Radio Hall of Fame in 2013.

-In 2001, the Capitol Press Room was named for her months before her passing.
+In 2001, the Capitol Press Room was named for her months before her death.